DogepartyXDP/Documentation/Developers/API.md

 * \*_issuance: ``callable``, ``call_date`` and ``call_price`` are no longer valid parameters
 * \*_callback: removed
-* Bitcoin addresses may everywhere be replaced by pubkeys.
+* Dogecoin addresses may everywhere be replaced by pubkeys.
 * The API will no longer search the local wallet for pubkeys, so they must be passed to the API manually if being used for the first time.
 Otherwise, you may get a "<address> not published in blockchain" error.

 ##9.43.0